DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

 ![Lattice](./images/lattice.png)

+#### Models

-#### Bell-LaPadula Model
+##### Bell-LaPadula Model

+* Lattice/Layered-based Model
 * [_Bell-LaPadula Model_](https://en.wikipedia.org/wiki/Bell%E2%80%93LaPadula_model) was developed in the 1970s for the US Department of Defense (DoD) and was based on their multilevel security policies
+  * **_Mulitlevel Security Models_**
+    * systems designed to operate at different security levels simultaneously while enforcing confidentiality and integrity constraints that restrict access between security levels
-* doesnt suppport many moderned day operations such as file sharing and networking
+* doesn't support many modern day operations such as file sharing and networking
 * does not address [covert channels](https://en.wikipedia.org/wiki/Covert_channel)
   > * which is a method of communication that allows information to be transferred between processes in a way that bypasses the system's security policy and is not authorized by the system's designers
-* Prevents information flow to lower sensitivity levels but blocking lower-classified information from accessing higher-classified objects
+* Prevents information flow to lower sensitivity levels but blocking lower-classified subjects from accessing higher-classified objects
 * Protects Confidentiality but does not address integrity or availability
-* within clearence levels, access can be granted on a "need-to-know" basis
+* within clearance levels, access can be granted on a "need-to-know" basis
-* built on the state machine concept and information flow model, also employs mandatory access controls and is a [lattice-based access control concept](https://en.wikipedia.org/wiki/Lattice-based_access_control), the _lattice_ tiers are the _classification levels_ defined by the organizations
+* built on the state machine concept and information flow model
+* employs mandatory access controls and is a [lattice-based access control concept](https://en.wikipedia.org/wiki/Lattice-based_access_control)
+  * the _lattice_ tiers are the _classification levels_ defined by the organizations
 * Three properties of this type of state machine:
   * **Simple Security Property**
     * (i.e., the _ss-Property_)